 Within about two minutes, I heard the surgeon ask the nurses to drop the drape because they were going to bring the baby out.
 I struggled to raise my head to see, and managed to glimpse a baby, grey and covered in gunk, being lifted up into the air.
 (I have a picture of this – too gory to share- of Olive being lifted out of me, squalling and covered in blood.
 In this picture she truly earns the “Demon Baby” nickname we gave her throughout my pregnancy.)

 Adam cried, “It’s a girl!
 It’s a girl and she has tons of hair!” and I heard her begin to wail.
 They immediately took her to an incubator that was right beside my head and I could see them rubbing her down, I could hear her crying.

-So, after they put her in the incubator and she was being examined by the pediatrician I kept asking “Is she ok?
+So, after they put her in the incubator and she was being examined by the paediatrician I kept asking “Is she ok?
 Is she ok?”, worried that my fears had been manifested in this real little baby.
-Adam and the pediatrician kept assuring me that she was perfect, later I would find out that her Apgar scores were 8/10 and 9/10.
+Adam and the paediatrician kept assuring me that she was perfect, later I would find out that her Apgar scores were 8/10 and 9/10.